kacperbylicki/netguru_recruitment_movie_api_task/README.md

 ## Endpoints

+### Endpoint that not require Authentication

-1. Authentication Endpoint: `POST /api/v1/auth`
+1. Authentication: `POST /api/v1/auth`

-### Endpoints that require Authentication
+### Endpoints that require Authentication (dependent on the current user)

+1. Get list of movies: `GET /api/v1/movies`

+2. Insert new movie by it's title: `POST /api/v1/movies`